Domain Generation Algorithms🔗

 Note

-Event data related to alerts produced by the Domain Generation Algorithm (DGA) detector may be delayed up to ten minutes after the alert appears in the XDR application.
+Event data related to detections produced by the Domain Generation Algorithm (DGA) detector may be delayed up to ten minutes after the detection appears in the XDR application.

 MITRE ATT&CK Category🔗